-March is National Child Life Month so we sat down with our Director of Child Life Services, Andrea Colliton to learn more about child life and why our specialists at Floating Hospital for Chidlren are so special.
+March is National Child Life Month so we sat down with our Director of Child Life Services, Andrea Colliton to learn more about child life and why our specialists at Tufts Children's Hospital for Chidlren are so special.

 What is the purpose of Child Life Specialists?